compsocialscience/summer-institute/2019/materials/day4-surveys/activity/SICSS_survey_activity_2019.md

     -   Remove redundant entries, if any.
     -   After you have used the Worker ID data to validate answers and to remove redundant entries, delete it from your dataset.
 The Worker ID is a unique string that can be used to personally identify people.

 -   Analyze your data.
 Compare your raw and weighted estimates, respectively, with what’s published by the existing survey.
+Use [this template](https://github.com/compsocialscience/summer-institute/blob/master/2019/materials/day4-surveys/activity/SICSS_survey_activity_2019_template.Rmd) as you work through these steps.

     -   If you use the [survey data we already collected on MTurk](https://github.com/compsocialscience/summer-institute/blob/master/2019/materials/day4-surveys/activity/2019-06-13_mturk_data_clean.csv), you can see the results for those questions published by Pew [here](https://github.com/compsocialscience/summer-institute/blob/master/2019/materials/day4-surveys/activity/2019_pew_benchmark_data.csv).
 [3]
     -   Replicate Figure 1 from [Goel et al.](https://5harad.com/papers/dirtysurveys.pdf)